johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Fixes loosing table data containg quotes on third party update_post_meta() actions to table field values.
+* Fixes loosing table data containing quotes on third party update_post_meta() actions to table field values.
+* Fixes an PHP warning since PHP 7.2 when body data is null

 = 1.2.1 =
 * Fixes not using user locale for translation